anandojha/qmrebind/docs/index.rst

    tutorial
    program_options

-Cite qmrebind
+Cite QMrebind
 =============

-If you wish to cite qmrebind, please cite the following paper:
+If you wish to cite QMrebind, please cite the following paper:

 * Citation not yet available